aesedeu/aesedeu/README.md

 I am a strong-willed person with an active attitude to life.
 I am a quick learner, and everytime I want to develop myself both professionally and personally.

 In my spare time I work at my leather workshop, I have my own small brand.
 Also I have been playing guitar for almost 15 years and I really enjoy with cooking.
 I'm a big fan of gym, swimming and climbing.
-I like coding on Python, learn data analysis and to solve complicated math tasks.
+I like coding on Python, learning smth new in MLOps and solving complicated math tasks.

 ### Techs I'm working with:
 [![Python](https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue)]()